Contact Lens Exam

 If you wear contact lenses or would like to wear contact lenses, then you need a contact lens exam.

-During a contact lens exam at Ensight Eyecare, Dr. James Barton will evaluate your eye health and vision and consult with you on your lifestyle and hobbies to ensure we recommend the right contact lens for your eyes, vision, and lifestyle.
+During a contact lens exam at Ensight Eyecare, our eye doctor will evaluate your eye health and vision and ask about your lifestyle and hobbies to ensure they recommends the right contact lens for your eyes, vision, and lifestyle.

-There are many new contact lenses which accommodate astigmatism, presbyopia, and more.
-If you’ve tried wearing contact lenses in the past but stopped wearing them because they were uncomfortable, Dr. James Barton may be able to help you.
+Many new contact lenses accommodate astigmatism, presbyopia, and more.
+If you’ve tried wearing contact lenses in the past but stopped wearing them because they were uncomfortable, we may be able to help you.

 What is a contact lens exam?

 The contact lens exam is part of a comprehensive eye exam.
-During the contact lens exam, Dr. Barton will evaluate the size and shape of your eyes and will also check for any eye health issues which may affect your comfort while wearing contact lenses.
+During your contact lens exam in Andalusia, our eye doctor will evaluate the size and shape of your eyes and will also check for any eye health issues that may affect your comfort while wearing contact lenses.

-Dr. Barton will measure your cornea to determine the curvature and size of your contact lens.
-Astigmatism may require you wear a toric lens (a special type of lens that counteracts flaws on the surface and will also measure the size of your pupils.
+We will measure your cornea to determine the curvature and size of your contact lens and will also measure the size of your pupils.
+Astigmatism may require you to wear a toric lens (a special type of lens that counteracts flaws on the surface of your eyes).
 We may also evaluate your tear film to determine if you have a condition known as dry eye.

-Once these tests are complete, Dr. Barton will prescribe contact lenses based on your eye health and vision needs.
-He may provide you with trial contact lenses and ask you to wear them for a week or so, then come back in for a follow-up exam to ensure they fit you well, provide you with clear vision, and that you’re comfortable wearing them.
-He will also provide you with a prescription which designates the contact lens type, power, base curve (a shape matching the curvature of your eye), and diameter.
+Once these tests are complete, our optometrist will prescribe contact lenses based on your eye health and vision needs.
+We may provide you with trial contact lenses and ask you to wear them for a week or so.
+You will then come back in for a follow-up exam to ensure your lenses fit you well, provide you with clear vision, and feel comfortable.
+Our eye doctor will also provide you with a prescription that designates the contact lens type, power, base curve (a shape matching the curvature of your eye), and diameter.

 Why do I need an exam for contact lenses?